 U.K. Student Internships at BIOS

 The U.K. Associates of BIOS offers a full scholarship for a student to participate in a research internship at BIOS, thanks to the generosity of AXA XL.
 For more information and the Internship application form, please visit the U.K. Associates page.

 BIOS Independent Research Internships

 Students who are not eligible for a sponsored internship at BIOS can apply for a BIOS Independent Research Internship, working on a research project while mentored by BIOS faculty or research specialists.
-Applicants for BIOS Independent Research Internships must secure funding through their home institution and external grant opportunities; BIOS scholarships may also be available.
+Applicants for BIOS Independent Research Internships must secure funding through their home institution and external grant opportunities.

 The Galbraith-Wardman Fellowship covers all expenses associated with a 10-week internship at BIOS, including travel to Bermuda and a $2,000 stipend.
 Rising juniors, and seniors, currently enrolled at Eckerd College, are eligible and students of all disciplines are encouraged to apply.